 What are hornworm predators?

-At a young caterpillar stage ladybugs and lacewings are the main predators.
+At the early caterpillar stage, ladybugs and lacewings are the main predators.
 When the worm gets bigger, it becomes a juicy food for different birds, including chickens.
 Yet, one interesting predator is the parasitoid wasp.
-These wasps are a family of wasps that lay eggs on host creatures.
-They paralyze the hornworm to lay their eggs on them.
+These wasps are a family of wasps that lay eggs on host creatures that paralyze the hornworm before laying their eggs on them.
 The caterpillar becomes a food source for the developing egg, leading to its death.